Frequently Asked Questions

 12. Are there scholarships for students with particular disabilities?

 Yes, depending on the disability.
-Staff is willing to help you with your search.
 Please contact us for assistance.